ncukondo/Annotated-bibliography/Citizen Development.md

 - the increased need for faster adaptations to a fast-changing business environment [@Binzer2022-bg]
 - the shortage of skilled IT resources [@Binzer2022-bg]
 - To meet growing business demands for digital solutions without overwhelming or expanding the IT department [@Carroll2023-jx]
+- the importance of collectivity as citizen development significantly broadens the number of people who can assist with their creativity and competence in an organization’s digital transformation [@Binzer2022-bg]
 - Rapid design, development and deployment of applications in a hyperagile manner is the organizational equivalent of project management agility [@Carroll2023-jx]
 - To enhance productivity and foster innovation, support through programming is essential [@Carroll2023-jx]